urodelus/urocoin/Protocole.md

 ###### Revocation

 A member may *revoke* its membership to the currency by sending an `OUT` membership.
-Public keys under `Leavers` field are to be considered *revoked*.
+Clé publiques under `Leavers` field are to be considered *revoked*.

 ##### Number